 Be sure to wear suitable clothing for the weather and for being outside at night (light coloured and/or reflective clothing).
 If the engaged participants are children, they should be supervised by parents or teachers.

-Select one constellation at http://www.globeatnight.org/finding/ that visible on the observing night of your location.
+Select one constellation at http://www.globeatnight.org/finding/ that is visible on the observing night of your location.
 Then use the webapp on Globe at Night website to help find your constellation in the night sky.

 Students need to determine the location and longitude of their observation area through one of the following methods;